 Rudolf Steiner House was built between 1926 and 1937 and designed by the architect Montague Wheeler (1874-1937).
 Wheeler was a partner in the well established practice of Hoare and Wheeler and was a member of the Board of Architectural Education from 1934-7.
 He was also an active member of the Anthroposophical Society and chairman of the British branch from 1935-7.
-The house was built as the ‘home’ of the Anthroposophical Society in Great Britain.
+Rudolf Steiner House was built as the ‘home’ of the Anthroposophical Society in Great Britain.

-As its name implies the building takes its inspiration from the work of Rudolf Steiner (1861-1925) and in particular from the first Goetheanum building at Dornach, Switzerland (1914) which was built of timber and sadly destroyed by fire at Christmas 1922.
+As its name implies the building takes its inspiration from the work of Rudolf Steiner (1861-1925) and in particular from the first Goetheanum building at Dornach, Switzerland (1914).
+The first Goetheanum was built of timber and sadly destroyed by fire at Christmas 1922.
 Its replacement, which is still standing, is built of concrete and whilst different in form, shares the same inspiration.
-(Corbusier visited the building during its construction and ‘stood speechless as he surveyed the vast immanence’.)
+Corbusier visited the building during its construction and ‘stood speechless as he surveyed the vast immanence’.

-The house is the first and only example of ‘expressionist’ architecture in London: the main staircase with its flowing forms and feeling of movement and metamorphosis, is a fine example of this style.
+Rudolf Steiner House is the first and only example of ‘expressionist’ architecture in London: the main staircase with its flowing forms and feeling of movement and metamorphosis, is a fine example of this style.
 The House was built in stages, starting with the theatre and the first floor room behind it, with other rooms being added later.
-The building was listed (Grade 2) in 1991.
+In 1991 the building was Grade 2 listed.

 Please feel free to visit the House and take in its unique ambience.